 With a focus on practical business skills and strategies for creatives, Break it Down: Doing Business will step out of the box of a traditional small business model and refresh your creative entrepreneurial skills.
 This hands-on series will take an in depth look at your current business practices, envisioning a healthier balance between your business and creative output.

 The series will provide access to business building tools, identify opportunities, strengthen networks, refine promotion of brands and goods while discovering ways to reduce costs and increase income.
 Participants will troubleshoot issues specific to creative business development.
-Based on new curriculum developed in conjunction with Grand Valley State University’s Center for Entrepreneurship and Innovation, Doing Business begins on August 18 and concludes September 22.
-It is recommended that you attend all sessions.
+Based on new curriculum developed in conjunction with Grand Valley State University’s Center for Entrepreneurship and Innovation, it is recommended that you attend all sessions.

 There are a limited number of seats available and the series has a cost of $50 for current Avenue members to participate and $100 for non members.
 Please complete this form to reserve your spot today, Applications are Due July 28 and participants will be notified by August 10.

 What are participants in the Doing Business Cohort Saying?

 “Regardless of what phase you are in with developing your business strategy there is something you can gain from this class.”

 “It challenges you to think about integrating yourself into a dimension that usually isn’t open to what artists offer.”

 “Really emphasized skills I only had in my periphery gave me confidence to pursue those skills, and improve my self and business.”

 Mark your calendar for February 25th!
 More information coming soon.